snowplow-archive/snowplow.github.com/_posts/2014-06-xx-snowplow-python-tracker-0.4.0-released.md

 <h3>CeleryEmitter</h3>

 The CeleryEmitter class works just like the base Emitter class, but it registers sending requests as a task for a [Celery][celery] worker.
-If there is a module named snowplow_celery_config.py on your PYTHONPATH, it will be used as the Celery configuration file; otherwise, a default configuration will be used.
-You can un the worker using this command:
+If there is a module named snowplow_celery_config.py on your `PYTHONPATH`, it will be used as the Celery configuration file; otherwise, a default configuration will be used.
+You can run the worker using this command:

 {% highlight bash %}
 celery -A snowplow_tracker.emitters worker --loglevel=debug
-{% endhighlight %
+{% endhighlight %}

 Note that `on_success` and `on_failure` callbacks cannot be supplied to this emitter.